hkryucr/fsp-yocal/README.md

 A logged-in user can see all reviews that he or she has written.

-Technology Stack
+### Technology Stack
-Aerbnb is a single-page web application with one backend route responsible for rendering HTML.
-User interactions in the front-end side trigger AJAX requests to the back-end, which is responsible for rendering database information in JSON format.

-Front-end
-React
-The Rails backend API is connected to a React frontend to efficiently render to the virtual DOM.

-Redux
-Redux manages the front-end state of Aerbnb.
-When database information is retrieved, Redux state is updated first and re-renders the appropriate React components.
+Yocal is a single-page web application with technology stacks as follows:

-Back-end
+#### Back-end
 Ruby on Rails
-Ruby on Rails is the back-end framework used to query the database.
+Yocal uses Ruby on Rails - active record - to query the database on the back-end.

-Database
+#### Database
-Aerbnb uses a PostgreSQL database to store its relational data.
+Yocal uses a PostgreSQL database to store its relational data and AWS S3 to store the photos with active record storage.

+#### Front-end
+#### React & Redux
+Yocal uses React on the frontend to efficiently render to the virtual DOM.
+Also Redux manages the state connected to the Rails backend.

-Future Plans
+### Future Plans
-Implement ability for users to upload profile pictures and edit profile page Infinite scrolling or pagination on the index pages Implement ability to interact with friends, i.e. messaging Additional filters for listings
+- Enable users to be friends with each other and interact by messaging or checking their reviews.
+- Make users upload multiple photos at once on the restaurants (currently, users can upload a photo only by uploading a review).
+- Additional filters for searching.